Noiredd/freenas-scripts/autobackup/README.md

 Since my main machine is running Windows, I made some choices in the design so that the (encrypted) backups can be read from Windows.

 1. Partitions
-Your disk should be formatted as UFS - I know of no other file system that is both writable from FreeNAS (this kills the NTFS) and readable from Windows (this kills ZFS).
+Your disk should be formatted as UFS - I know of no other file system that is both writable from FreeNAS (this eliminates NTFS) and readable from Windows (this eliminates ZFS).
 I've followed [Randall Wood's guide](http://therandymon.com/index.php?/archives/285-Backing-Up-FreeNAS-to-an-external-hard-drive.html) to do that.
 After plugging in your disk, figure out its device id (either by reading `dmesg` or by manually checking `ls /dev`).
 In my case it was `ada6`.